RDA-DMP-Common/RDA-DMP-Common-Standard/README.md

 This follows the defintion of Dataset in the W3C DCAT specification.
 Dataset can be understood as a logical entity depicting data, e.g. raw data.
 It provides high level information about the data.
 The granularity of dataset depends on a specific setting.
 In edge cases it can be a file, but also a collection of files in different formats.
 See <a href=https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard/blob/master/docs/FAQ.md>FAQ</a> for more details.

 <h3>Distribution</h3>
-The term "distribution" used here is as defined by the very widely used W3C DCAT metadata application profile.
-It is used to mean a particular instance of a dataset that has been, or is intended to be, made available in some fashion.
-It is important to separates the logical notion of a "dataset" from its distributions, of which there may be several, especially to attach more specific metadata properties such as "size" and "license".
-The lifecycle of the DMP has no particular bearing on this, and a "distribution" may be defined even if the DMP is never actually realised.
+This follows the defintion of Distribution in the W3C DCAT specification.
+Distribution points to a specific instance of a dataset.
+Hence, distribution contains information such as the format and size of files.
+A dataset can have several distributions.

 <h3>License</h3>
 Used to indicate the license under which data (each specific Distribution) will be made available.
 It also allows for modelling embargoes.
 See <a href=https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard/blob/master/docs/FAQ.md>FAQ</a> for more details.